Skip to article frontmatterSkip to article content

 %%timeit -n3 -r6

-# efficient! uses index on rat_id
+# Fast: Uses the secondary index on rat_id

 (Rat2() & {'rat_id': 300}).fetch()